 Another category of Orishas in Yoruba Mythology is the deified ancestors.
 These Orishas are the people who lived on Earth after it was created.
 They had such a profound impact on Earth that their memories are still celebrated and preserved long after their death.

-They were kings, heroes and heroines, warriors, and founders of cities, all of which had a major influence on the lives of the Yoruba people and society through contributions to cultural and social life.
+They were kings, heroes and heroines, warriors, and founders of major cities.
+Their contributions to cultural and social life had a big influence on the lives of the Yoruba people.

 These ancestors had supernatural powers, and after their death, they are believed to have transformed into Orishas, who were later worshipped by the people.
 Several primordial divinities have oral traditions stating that they were once the chiefs or kings of still-existing Yoruba towns.